XinyuYang/FormationHelper/README.md

 - Able to hide the names of the dots
 - Able to have teacher view vs. student view (student view make the self dot much bigger and brighter)
 - View mode vs. edit mode
-- click on a dot can change its position (standing vs sitting vs lying down)
+- double click on a dot can change its position (standing vs sitting vs lying down)
 - have music sequence playing at the top of the space and guide formation change (i.e. sequence during which time are for this formation)
 - during the changing time, the dots can find their routes to the next formation
 - have access to a website page to watch the video in order to have the formation (this maybe not very necessary)